 - Preheat oven to 375°F. Lightly spray a large rimmed grill pan or baking sheet with cooking spray.
 Set aside.

-- To make the Beef and Chorizo: In a 12 inch skillet over medium-high heat, cook together ground beef, chorizo and onion with 1 Tbsp olive or vegetable oil.
+- To make the Beef and Chorizo: In a 12 inch skillet over medium-high heat, cook together ground beef, chorizo and onion with 1 tablespoon olive or vegetable oil.
 (Once the chorizo starts to render there will be ample fat to cook) Cook for 8 minutes or just until lightly pink.
 Add garlic, taco seasoning, cumin and lemon pepper.
 Stir well cooking until no pink remains.

-- Remove meat from skillet using a slotted spoon reserving 1-2 Tbsp drippings, discard the rest.
+- Remove meat from skillet using a slotted spoon reserving 1-2 tablespoon drippings, discard the rest.
 Add pinto beans to pan.
 Cook for 2 minutes over medium heat, scraping any browned bits from the bottom of the pan.
 Remove from heat and set aside.

 - To assemble: Spread one layer of tortilla chips to completely cover pan.
 Drizzle chips with ½ warm quesoSprinkle queso with 1 cup pepper jack cheeseArrange ½ meat mixture and ½ beans over cheeseSprinkle meat and beans with 1 cup Colby jack cheeseRepeat starting with chips and ending with Colby Jack cheese to make 2 layers.